-In races with more than one run, the fastest run will be marked.
+In races with more than one round, the fastest round will be marked.
 The marks are based on the horses' recorded time in accordance with appropriate the time/marks conversion, to two decimal places.
-If times are equal, the second best time of the horses will decide on the placing and so on.
-In the case of equal times for the first place in all runs, these horses shall run an extra race, and the judges shall show the final positions.
+If times are equal, the second-best time of the horses will decide on the placing and so on.
+In the case of equal times for the first place in all rounds, these horses shall run an extra round, and the judges shall show the final positions.